Category: painting Subject: woman Mediums: acrylic paints, own technique

 The painting was shortlisted for the international exhibition of a contemporary art at the CICA Museum in South Korea in January.

-The painting has been participating in a contemporary art exhibition organized by the UK gallery Broadway Luxury.
+The painting took part in a contemporary art exhibition organized by the UK gallery Broadway Luxury.

 The term “art deco” was created in 1968 by an English art historian Bevis Hillier in reference to the resurgent interest in art decoratif – characteristic trend that prevailed in the years 1909-1939, cultivating luxury and wealth.
 Manifested itself in many ways: in painting, graphics, fashion, jewelry, sculpture, textiles, interior design and architecture.
 It represented many design concepts that appeared approx. 1909 in Paris and developed over the next thirty years.

 What distinguishes art deco style is combination of modern styles with artistic finish and richness of the materials used.
 In addition, art deco is a pastiche of many different styles, sometimes dissonant, which are united by the desire for modernity.
 In fine arts, nothing better brings out the language of art deco, than paintings of Tamara Lempicka.

 I was the first woman to paint cleanly, and that was the basis of my success.
 From a hundred pictures, mine will always stand out.
 And so the galleries began to hang my work in their best rooms, always in the middle, because my painting was attractive.
 It was precise.
 It was ‘finished.’ ” Tamara Lempicka

 Cubism is an early 20th century avant-garde art movement that revolutionized European painting and sculpture.
 In addition, some people say that it’s the most influential art movement of the 20th century.